Home | Contact | Site Map

 Search

-If upset comes up, say these words, "I'm experiencing upset.
+If you experience an upset, say these words, "I'm experiencing upset.
 The upset is similar to one time when my _____ (insert mother, father, sibling, teacher, friend, etc.) said, ______ (relate the conversation)."
 That's the incomplete that serves as a barrier to the experience of communication (an upset about burnt toast is seldom about the toast).

 If they begin to cry, hand them a tissue and don't say a word until after they speak.
-No hugging or consoling words.
+No touching, hugging, or consoling words.
 Yours is the gift of being there.
+This is especially important when supporting another in experiencing grief.

 If another shares a perpetration, reply with, "Thank you.
 I got that."